chemolyds/codsite-v3/CONTRIBUTING.md

 ## I have a great idea!

 The issues section is made just for you!
 Please check the [existing issues](https://github.com/chemolyds/codsite-v3/issues?q=is%3Aissue) to see if the idea has already been proposed.
 If not, please file a new one with the [`feature request` issue label](https://github.com/chemolyds/codsite-v3/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=%5BREQUEST%5D&labels=enhancement).

 ## I want to contribute code!

 Great!
 Please open a pull request.
 Before merging, make sure to run local tests to ensure that you are not breaking anything in production.
+If you are having issues with running code, feel free to message me on Discord.